mongodb/docs/source/includes/fact-distributed-rs-siteB-config.rst

 a.
-View the replica set configuration to determine the :data:`~local.system.replset.members` array position for the member.
+View the replica set configuration to determine the :data:`~replSetGetConfig.members` array position for the member.
 Keep in mind the array position is not the same as the ``_id``:

    .. code-block:: javascript